Outside Bobst Library, WiFi is precious. Inside, students attend a Sandy soiree. Photo by Sandra Borri.

 The RA on duty looks overwhelmed.
-It feels surreal when he tells me that I can’t go up to see my son and he’s not sending anyone upstairs to tell my son that I am here.
+It feels surreal when he tells me that I can’t go up to see my son, and he’s can’t send anyone upstairs to tell my son that I am here.
 He suggests that I can leave a message in my son’s mailbox.
 I don’t even know if my kid knows he has a mailbox.
 I scribble a note that I will wait outside, but the gates to Washington Square Park are locked.
 Rain is falling steadily.
 I notice people milling in the lobby at Bobst Library.
 I text my son that I will wait for him there, and hope he gets it.

 Once inside, I notice a man trying to plug his laptop into a broken socket.
-It doesn’t work.
 Then I spy a college student charging his iPhone at an outdoor electrical outlet.
 Within half an hour, there’s a crowd around us.
 Jean, a parks worker, brings his own extension cord.
 It’s a generous and popular gesture.
 The next day, I start carrying an extension cord, too.

 Nearly 3 hours later, my son gets my texts and joins me.
 He’s upset because nobody told him I was downstairs.
 We’re both thinking the same thing: if lower Manhattan had been plunged into darkness and chaos, that might have been my last opportunity to see my son or move him to safety.

 When Hurricane Sandy first hit, I had enough supplies to weather three days but not seven.
 By Tuesday, I was like the Little Match Girl, trying to figure out how to make three matches last a few more nights.
-By Wednesday, I replenish my one fat, yellow candle–a Time & Again waxy wonder that smells like a banana split and burns for long hours each night.
+By Wednesday, I replenish my one fat candle–a waxy wonder that smells like a banana split and burns for long hours each night.
 A stationery store gives me a box of matches.
 I pick up two cheap lighters with a picture of the Twin Towers on the side from a souvenir store.
 They work.
 On Mott Street, north of Canal, I find apples, carrots, broccoli, and bok choy.
 I am one of the lucky ones.
 I have a gas stove and running water.
 I also live on a low floor.
 There are people who have to walk down 16 flights of stairs to walk their dog.

 Information is a precious commodity, as are candles and matches.
 We are an isolated, eclectic lot, bound together by a fundamental need to connect.
 The prospect of diminishing supplies and the lack of internet, cable, and TV news, force us to go outside and be nice.
-Screenwriters, therapists, fortunetellers, photojournalists, college students, graduates, and tourists all mix and mingle alike.
+Screenwriters, therapists, fortunetellers, photojournalists, college students, and tourists all mix and mingle alike.